-Information Technology (IT) operates as a strategic business partner providing a full suite of professional services to support the Corporation's goals and enable citizens through the use of technology.
-The division consists of a formal Project Management Office, Business Solutions, Technology Infrastructure Services, Client Support, Data, Assets and Shared Services.
+Information Technology (IT) operates as a strategic business partner providing a full suite of professional services to support day to day operations, initiatives to achieve the City's Strategic plan and enabling citizens using technology.
+The department consists of a formal Business Solutions Office (Business Relationship Management), Project Management Office, Change Management, Business Analytics, Enterprise Architecture, Cybersecurity, Technology Infrastructure Services, Client Support, Data, Assets and Shared Services.

-Through business relationship management, IT builds strategic partnerships with the civic departments to facilitate strategy development, planning, and the delivery of Corporate Information Systems.
+Through the Business Relationship Management function, IT builds strategic partnerships with the civic departments to facilitate strategy development, business architecture development, planning, and the delivery of Corporate Information Systems.
 This includes implementing community facing applications and internal business systems that support the business.
 Document sharing, Web Services (Saskatoon.ca), Leisure Services, Financial Information Services, and Revenue Information Services are part of the Information Technology solutions that support innovation and continuous improvement in the delivery of services to the public.

-Project Management Office and Business Solutions is committed to advancing the organization's strategic goals and objectives through efficient delivery and alignment of key business and IT operational projects.
-We have a dedicated team of Project Managers, Change Management and Business Analysts focused on ensuring that priority projects are delivered on schedule, on scope, and on budget.
+The Information Technology department is committed to advancing the organization's strategic goals and objectives by building strategic partnerships with the civic departments to facilitate strategy development, planning, and the delivery of Corporate Information Systems.
+This includes implementing community facing applications and internal business systems that support the business.
+A dedicated team of Project Managers, Change Management and Business Analysts focus on ensuring that priority projects are delivered on schedule, on scope, and on budget.
+This office is actively contributing towards the establishment of corporate strategic project prioritization.